buraglio/draft-nbrr-v6ops-clat-status/draft-nbrr-v6ops-clat-status.md

 --- abstract

-Since publication in April 2013, 464XLAT as defined in {{RFC6877}} has made a prolific impact on mobile networks wishing to implement endpoints without the presence of IPv4.
-This has allowed the IPv6 Internet to expand dramatically.
-In the same time frame, IPv6 deployments across wireline and enterprise-style networks has slowly increased, experiencing a similar albeit slower increase in both dual-stack and, beginning around 2021, IPv6-only.
-This increase in IPv6-only deployments has highlighted the Importance of 464XLAT in enabling access to legacy resources.
-Inclusion of the translation 464XLAT technology, and specifically the client side translator (CLAT) technology as either a default addition or a user-installable feature has been a notable enabler of a more seamless migration of off legacy IP.
-This document reports our findings in both the availability and operational performance of the CLAT feature and identifies remaining issues in providing ubiquitous and efficient CLAT support on a global scale.
+This document reports findings in the availability and operational performance of the client side translator (CLAT) feature within 464XLAT as defined in {{RFC6877}}.
+It also identifies remaining issues in providing ubiquitous and efficient CLAT support on a global scale.
+Since publication in April 2013, 464XLAT has made a significant impact on mobile networks wishing to implement endpoints purely with IPv6.
+This has allowed the IPv6 Internet to expand dramatically as well as increase IPv6 deployments across wireline and enterprise-style networks.
+The increase of IPv6-only deployments since around 2021 has highlighted the importance of the 464XLAT technology, and specifically CLAT technology, in enabling access to legacy IPv4-only resources.
+Inclusion of CLAT technology, as either a default addition or a user-installable feature, has been a notable enabler of a more seamless migration off of legacy IP.

 --- middle